burning489/tmd/README.md

 ## Results

-- result001 one circle in one phase, with energy along computed v
+- result001 one circle in one phase
-- result002 double circles in one phase, with energy along computed v
+- result002 double circles in one phase
+- result003 a thin stick in one phase, index=0 with a degenerate eigenpair, got from upward search from all zero with k=1

 ## Remarks